 A short documentary created by ArtsFwd

-In 2013 Cleveland Public Theatre launched Teatro Publico de Cleveland, a local Latino theatre company.
-The ensemble was founded through a series of free public workshops, open to community and presented in partnership with Cleveland’s Julia de Burgos Cultural Arts Center.
-The purpose of this theatre ensemble is to share the rich diversity and perspectives of the Latino-Cleveland culture to fulfill CPT’s core mission: to raise consciousness and nurture compassion through groundbreaking performances and life-changing education programs.
+In 2013, Cleveland Public Theatre launched Teatro Público de Cleveland, a local Latino theatre company, whose work reflects the artistic goals, interests, and ideals of its members.
+The purpose of this theatre ensemble is to share the rich diversity and perspectives of the Latino-Cleveland culture, and to fulfill CPT’s core mission.

 MOMENTUM & SUCCESS